 Post-harvest losses are a common phenomenon and represent a major challenge to farmers in the district.
 The incidence of post-harvest losses is particularly very high for certain crops like cassava, yam and the highly perishable ones like tomatoes and garden eggs, as shown in Table 8.

 These losses have come about because of the general lack of knowledge about preservation techniques and the inadequacy of appropriate processing and storage facilities.
 The high incidence of post-harvest losses affects the incomes of farmers and has been a disincentive to farmers who want to embark on large scale production.

 Some effort has over the years been made in the Municipal to add value to the agricultural produce through processing.
-Agro-processing is currently on a small scale.
-The Municipal has four agro-processing plants located in various places: gari production at Amantin; production of cassava flour at Watro; production of cassava syrup at Kokofu, and production of ‘Akpeteshie’, a local gin also at Kokofu.
+Agro-processing is currently on a small scale but is expected to large scale within the shortest possible due the establishment of the One District One Factory which is complete but left with installation of some equipment.
+The Municipal has other agro-processing plants located in various places: gari production at Amantin; production of cassava flour at Watro; production of cassava syrup at Kokofu, and production of ‘Akpeteshie’, a local gin also at Kokofu.

 Livestock and Poultry Production

 Livestock production is one of the commercial agricultural activities in the municipality.
 Unlike crop production, livestock production is quite limited to some households.
 Livestock rearing is quite tedious, requiring so much time, capital and attention.
 Production is on the increase every year because it is commercialized.
 Poultry production is mostly about chicken, and can be found in most households in the municipality.
 Chicken is widely reared than livestock because it is relatively easy raising them.